Smccarthy17/E-commerce-backend/README.md

 # E-commerce-backend

-This application is a back end for an internet retail company and uses the latest technologies to make the company competative with it's competition in the e-commerce arena.
+This application is a back end for an internet retail company and uses the latest technologies to make the company competative with it's competition in the e-commerce arena where the competition is fierce.

 ## Built with